-6.2 If you have suffered a loss of your book through failure of your hardware device, damage, theft or destruction, we may, solely at our discretion, provide you with another copy of your previously purchased book(s).
+7.2 If you (or, for a Gift Purchase, the giftee) have suffered a loss of your book through failure of your hardware device, damage, theft or destruction, we may, solely at our discretion, provide you (or, for a Gift Purchase, the giftee) with another copy of your previously purchased book(s).
 This will count as one of the limited number of copies that you are permitted to make (see section 7.1 below).
-If you lose your book in this way, please refer to our FAQs pages in the first instance.
+If you (or, for a Gift Purchase, the giftee) lose your book in this way, please refer to our FAQs pages in the first instance.

-- You may download one (1) copy of each book you purchase for storage and use on your reading/listening system, which could be your computer, your tablet, your MP3 player, your mobile phone, your eBook reader or any other compatible electronic device, or any compatible reading/listening service linked with the Pottermore Shop ("System").
-You may also download further copies of the book for storage and use in the same ways, but this is subject to the continued availability of the book via the Pottermore Shop.
+- You (or, for a Gift Purchase, the giftee) may download one (1) copy of each book you purchase for storage and use on your (or, for a Gift Purchase, the giftee) reading/listening system, which could be your (or, for a Gift Purchase, the giftee’s) computer, your (or, for a Gift Purchase, the giftee’s) tablet, your MP3 player, your mobile phone, your (or, for a Gift Purchase, the giftee’s) eBook reader or any other compatible electronic device, or any compatible reading/listening service linked with the Pottermore Shop ("System").
+You (or, for a Gift Purchase, the giftee) may also download further copies of the book for storage and use in the same ways, but this is subject to the continued availability of the book via the Pottermore Shop.

 - If you are a parent or guardian who has made the purchase on behalf of a child for whom you are responsible, you may share such download(s) with such child.